 Broadleaf Ironweed blooms in August and September, producing large showy clusters of deep purple flowers with fine petals.
 Vernonia glauca is somewhat more compact than its cousin V. noveboracensis, and tolerates dryer conditions.
 Hiding in the background for much of the summer, it really stands out when in bloom in late summer.
 Butterflies cover the flowers, adding to the show.

 'Iron Butterfly' Narrowleaf Ironweed has many bright purple star-like flowers that appear in late summer and fall.
 Foliage is delicate and thread-like on a compact plant.
-This Vernonia is very tolerant of site extremes, both dry and wet.
+This Vernonia is very tolerant of site extremes, both dry and wet and works well in the upper areas of bio-swales.
 Introduced by Dr. Allan Armitage and North Creek Nurseries.
 One of the native plants chosen by Piet Oudolf for the newly planted meadow garden at Delaware Botanic Gardens.
+2023 PHS Gold Medal Plant.

 PRN Preferred: Not only beautiful purple flowers, but also delicate unusual fine foliage.

 'Eveline' Long-leafed Speedwell has showy tall flower spikes of bright reddish violet in June and July, over clean green foliage.
+Butterflies and pollinators flock to Veronica 'Eveline' while it is in flower.
 Deadheading increases the bloom period into August.
 An introduction from Future Plants.

 'Royal Candles' ('Glory') Spiked Speedwell has violet blue flowers in June and July over deep green disease resistant foliage.
 A fantastic plant from Heather and Mike Philpott of England.
 Veronica spicata 'Royal Candles' reblooms well if deadheaded.